What are your mortgage options when moving home?

 Product transfer

-- Switch to a new deal with your current lender
+- Move to a new deal while staying with your current lender

-- Simpler process with less paperwork
+- A simpler route with less paperwork

-- Usually no valuation or legal fees
+- Usually no valuation or legal fees to pay

-- Limited to what your lender offers
+- You are limited to the deals your lender offers

 How much can you borrow for your next home?

-Equity from your current property acts as your deposit on the next one.
-For example, if your home is worth £300,000 and you owe £180,000, you have £120,000 of equity — that’s a 40% deposit on a like-for-like purchase, which usually unlocks the best rates (see how LTV affects pricing).
-After selling costs (typically £3,000–£5,000 for estate agents and solicitors), you’d have around £115,000–£117,000 as a deposit on your next purchase.
+The equity from your current property becomes the deposit on the next one.
+Say your home is worth £300,000 and you owe £180,000.
+That leaves you £120,000 of equity, which is a 40% deposit on a like-for-like purchase and usually gets you the best rates (see how LTV affects pricing).
+Once you take off selling costs, typically £3,000–£5,000 for estate agents and solicitors, you would have around £115,000–£117,000 to put down on your next purchase.

 How much stamp duty will you pay when moving home?